Tannenberg Memorial: Dismantling

-In the spring of 1949, the Communist Polish government ordered the dismantling of the very substantial remains of the monument; removal of the ruins continued until the 1980s, by which time virtually all traces of the memorial had gone.
+In the spring of 1949, the Communist Polish government ordered the dismantling of the very substantial remains of the monument, and the removal of the ruins continued until the 1980s, by which time virtually all traces had gone.
 Today, only a protruding island in an isolated field remains to mark the extensive 120 acre site.
-The Court of Honour (which measured slightly larger than a football field) has been reduced to little more than an overgrown pit of scattered debris and rubble.
+The Court of Honour, which measured slightly larger than a football field, has been reduced to little more than an overgrown pit of scattered debris and rubble.

 Several significant remnants of the structure can still be seen elsewhere.
-A perfectly preserved sculpted lion, which once topped an eight-metre pyramid at another war memorial about 300 m beside the monument, is now displayed in the town square in nearby Olsztynek.
+A perfectly preserved sculpted lion, which once topped an eight-metre pyramid at another war memorial about 300m beside the monument, is now displayed in the town square in nearby Olsztynek.

-After the Second World War, much of the materials of the stone-and-granite memorial was used to build the Soviet war memorial in Olsztyn, the Monument to the Ghetto Heroes in Warsaw, and for the new Communist Party headquarters in Warsaw.
+After the Second World War, much of the material of the stone-and-granite memorial was used to build the Soviet war memorial in Olsztyn, the Monument to the Ghetto Heroes in Warsaw, and for the new Communist Party headquarters in Warsaw.